twitocode/Tantalum/content/- Notes/Physics/Heat.md

 ![[Pasted image 20240503100211.png]]

 # What is Quantity of Heat $Q$?
-The total amount of [[thermal energy]] transferred from a warmer substance to a colder substance
+The total amount of [[Thermal Energy]] transferred from a warmer substance to a colder substance
 >
 $$Q = mc\Delta T$$
 $Q$ is measured in Joules